 Children and some adults can be provided with a range of treatments for which there is no charge.

 Drop into your local Community Pharmacy to see what services they can provide.

-Trying to get an appointment? - 37 missed appointments in one week.
+Trying to get an appointment? - 392 lost appointments in the last three months

 In the last three months we lost 392 appointments as patients booked these but then failed to show up without letting us know.
 This is a staggering 65 hours of GP and Nurse time.
 Help us to help you.
 Your unwanted appointment could be used by someone else if you let us know.

 Dr Graham Bee has joined the practice on a permanent basis.